BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 #### Pros:

-* **Enhanced Resilience** - By using servers from multiple providers, the mint remains operational even during scheduled downtime or attempts of censorship, ensuring both reliability and security.
+* **Enhanced resilience** - By using servers from multiple providers, the mint remains operational even during scheduled downtime or attempts of censorship, ensuring both reliability and security.

-* **Simplified Setup** - Easier to set up compared to a fully federated mint, making it accessible while still offering improved resilience over a solo setup.
+* **Simplified setup** - Easier to set up compared to a fully federated mint, making it accessible while still offering improved resilience over a solo setup.

 #### Cons:

-* **Security Trade-off** - With only one guardian, there’s still a single point of failure, making it less secure than a fully federated setup.
+* **Security trade-off** - With only one guardian, there’s still a single point of failure, making it less secure than a fully federated setup.

-### Solo Mints (Unfederated Mints)
+### Solo mints (unfederated mints)

 {% include picture.html
    image = "/assets/images/guide/how-it-works/ecash/solomint.jpg"